-Dozens of people have died and hundreds of thousands have been impacted.
 The number of people in need continues to rise.
-Please continue to keep the people and communities in southern Malawi in your prayers.
+Please continue to keep the people and communities affected by the cyclone in your prayers.

 PWS&D is in close contact with partners in the affected area who are monitoring the situation and coordinating a response.
 PWS&D will continue to work with local communities to assess damage and meet the most immediate needs.

-ACT Alliance members in Malawi have identified food security, nutrition, psychosocial support, and water and sanitation as the priority areas of need.
+ACT Alliance members have identified food security, nutrition, psychosocial support, and water and sanitation as the priority areas of need.

 International Ministries staff, the Rev. Dr. Blair and Vivian Bertrand, are serving in southern Malawi and providing updates on the situation.

-PWS&D is accepting donations to help bring relief to those suffering in the wake of flooding.
+PWS&D is accepting donations to help bring relief to those suffering in the wake of the cyclone.

 You can make a donation to PWS&D through your church, mail a cheque to the office, donate online or call 1-800-619-7301 x 291.
-Please mark donations as “Malawi floods.”
+Please mark donations as “Cyclone Idai.”